pamo/pamo.github.io/pages/blog/2016-11-10-notes-from-chrome-dev-summit-day-1/index.md

 date: '2016-11-10T18:01:12.066Z'
 layout: post
 path: "/chrome-dev-summit-day-1/"
-draft: true
+readNext: "/chrome-dev-summit-day-2/"
 ---
+Notes from a jam-packed first day of Google's Chrome Dev Summit in November of 2016.
+I'll be adding more links to the points I noted.
+Each primary heading is dedicated to one of the talks on the agenda.

-# Mission: Move web platform forward
+# Move web platform forward
 *Darin Fisher, VP, Chrome Engineering*

 Last year: over a million Chrome Mobile users.
 Today: 2 billion active chrome browsers.
 Both desktop and mobile.
 The standards apply for both platforms and they have a large reach.